 If the solar system produces excess power, it is transferred back to the electricity grid using “net metering”.
 This surplus energy adds credits to your electricity bill meaning you end up making money.
 The net metering amount has dropped significantly and you really don’t make a lot of money, but it does help to offset the electricity you use from the grid at night.

 The grid connections ensure that you have a constant supply of power even with a fluctuation in energy production.

 An alternative to grid connections is to install a solar battery.
 Also known as going “off-grid” this allows you to store any excess energy your system produces and use it at night after the sun goes down and the solar panels sign dormant until sunrise.

 What Appliances Can I Run With A 5kw Solar System?

 There are a number of home appliances you can use with a 5kw Solar System.
 It is recommended that you reduce your energy usage at night by using electrical appliances during the day.
 Using them at peak hours produces the best results due to the high power supply.

-Installing power efficient lightening will also reduce your energy use around the home.
-Whenever these appliances are not in use, they must be switched off to prevent wastage of power.
+Installing power-efficient lighting will also reduce your energy use around the home.
+Whenever these appliances are not in use, they must be switched off to prevent the wastage of power.